dubiacc/website/articles/en/nfp/index.md

 ### Redefining Marriage

-As a secondary cause, after turning the purpose of sexuality from procreation to lust, the acceptance of NFP even *necessitated* a redefinition of marriage.
+As a secondary cause, after turning the purpose of the marital act from procreation to lust, the acceptance of NFP even *necessitated* a redefinition of marriage.
 If the act need not always be ordered to procreation, then procreation cannot be the sole primary end.

 "Love" or "unity" (undefined, subjective concepts) had to therefore be elevated to co-equal